 What is Gross Domestic Product (GDP)?

 Gross Domestic Product (GDP) is the monetary value, in local currency, of all final economic goods and services produced in a country during a specific period of time.
 It is the broadest financial measurement of a nation’s total economic activity.
-The total goods and services bought by consumers encompasses all private expenditures, government spending, investments, and exports but excludes imports that take place within a designated country.
+The total goods and services bought by consumers encompass all private expenditures, government spending, investments, and net exports.
 Below are three different approaches to the GDP formula.

 What is the GDP formula?

-There are three methods or formulas by which GDP can be determined:
+There are two primary methods or formulas by which GDP can be determined:

 1. Expenditure Approach

 The expenditure approach is the most commonly used GDP formula, which is based on the money spent by various groups that participate in the economy.

 GDP = C + G + I + NX

 C = consumption or all private consumer spending within a country’s economy, including, durable goods (items with a lifespan greater than three years), non-durable goods (food & clothing), and services.

-G = total government expenditures, including, salaries of government employees, road construction/repair, public schools, and military machines.
+G = total government expenditures, including salaries of government employees, road construction/repair, public schools, and military expenditure.